-When you attract them, do you want them to call you, inform themselves about you, purchase your products or maybe something else?
+When you attract them, do you want them to call you, inform them about you, purchase your products, or maybe something else?

 Your website needs to have clear goals that need to be prioritized in order to be for it to be successful.

-Having a clear picture of who the typical visitor of your website is helps immensely.
-Knowing whether you want to attract new people, keep the current customers or visitors, what their age and gender are, location or nationality helps defining the strategy and target audience for your website.
+Having a clear picture of the typical visitor of your website helps immensely.
+Knowing whether you want to attract new people, keep the current customers or visitors, what their age and gender are, location or nationality helps to define the strategy and target audience for your website.

 So it’s important to know well enough who will be visiting your site in order for your content to be presented accordingly.

-This is the part where neither the developer or designer can help you.
+This is the part where neither the developer nor the designer can help you.
 It revolves around answering a question of “What makes you better than your competitors” in one sentence.

 Conveying the reason why should people do business with you is a value proposition that must be clearly presented on your website.

 A visitor of your website is one click away from leaving your website and visiting your competitor’s if your value proposition is not expressed clearly, quickly, and to the point.